 I was became a Chartered Psychologist in 2003 and was registered by the Health Professions council as a Health Psychologist in 2010.
 I am also on the Register of Applied Psychology Practice Supervisors and a Senior Fellow of the Higher Education Academy.

-My particular interests in Health Psychology focus on the development and evaluation of health behaviour change interventions across a broad range of health behaviours including: smoking, excessive alcohol consumption, physical activity, dietary behaviours, safe sex behaviours and adherence.
-I also have interests in the effectiveness of health risk information and health warnings.
+My particular interests in Health Psychology focus on the development and evaluation of behaviour change interventions across a broad range of health behaviours including: smoking, excessive alcohol consumption, physical activity, dietary behaviours, safe sex behaviours and adherence.

-My methodological expertise centres around questionnaire design, randomised controlled trials and the development and testing of complex theory based interventions.
+My methodological expertise centres around questionnaire design, randomised controlled trials and the development and testing of complex theory based interventions, including assessment of fidelity.

 Department of Psychology, Sociology and Politics

 I teach Health Psychology across the undergraduate and masters level in Health Psychology and Behaviour Change.